gajdipajti/arduino_stepper_control/README.md

 # Start Here:
  1. Clone the repository to your sketchbook folder.
  2. Connect a Motor Shield v1 with a Stepper Motor.
- 3. Burn it to your Arduino.
+ 3. Burn it to your Arduino UNO.

 # Communication with the Controller:
 ## Serial: 115200 8N1